dentarg/auth0-blog/_posts/2018-02-20-the-difference-between-wam-and-idm.markdown

 As time passed, however, these kinds of systems have grown increasingly expensive to maintain, and most are unprepared for the kind of threats and issues that businesses need to worry about today.
 In other words, legacy WAM solutions leave your business exposed.

+{% include tweet_quote.html quote_text="Web access management systems are expensive to maintime and unprepared for the threats of today." %}

 ## What Is Web Access Management?

 Web access management systems are focused on providing security to web-based tools and applications, and they focus on two main identity operations: